shiroyasha/blog-source/source/posts/2016-12-18-sleek-and-pretty-tmux.html.md

 ---
 id: ef018655-316e-4147-8cd9-af78a60edc1b
-title: Sleak and Pretty Tmux
+title: Sleek and Pretty Tmux
 date: 2016-12-18
 tags: programming
-image: sleak-and-pretty-tmux.png
+image: sleek-and-pretty-tmux.png
 ---

 A good craftsman is known by his tools.
 He never uses the biggest hammer in